flamerohr/react-native-layit/README.md

 The layout styles are props and can be utilised cleanly without the need to mangle with the `style` prop.

 The style prop will pass through and applied normally, so you can use as much of the API available as you feel comfortable.
-The style prop will override the layout props, if both are defined.
+With that said though, the style prop will override the layout props, if both are defined.
 So becareful.

 ```jsx
 export default () => (